-Graeme Hobbs was appointed Chair of the Council of the Smith Institute in May 2018, having served as Non-Executive Director since February 2016.
+Graeme Hobbs was appointed Chair of the Board of the Smith Institute in May 2018, having served as Non-Executive Director since February 2016.
 Until July 2015, Graeme was the Chairman of Motorola Solutions UK Ltd, the Country Manager for Motorola Solutions UK, and the Government Affairs lead and regional director for Europe and Africa.

 He is a Fellow of both the Royal Academy of Engineering and the Institution of Engineering and Technology.

 Graeme is also the non executive Chairman of Bristol is Open Ltd, a joint venture between University of Bristol and Bristol City Council focused on smart city applications.
 Graeme has a number of pro bono roles including Chair of the Audit Committee and Lay member of Council for Southampton University, a Trustee of the Institution of Engineering and Technology and Chair of the Blue Lamp Trust.

 Chief Technical Officer